Xezard/XConfiguration/README.md

 For bugs, questions and discussions please use the [Github Issues](https://github.com/Xezard/XConfiguration/issues).

 ## License
-XConfiguration is licensed under the Apache 2.0 License.
+XConfiguration is licensed under the GPL-3.0 License.
 Please see [LICENSE](https://github.com/Xezard/XConfiguration/blob/master/LICENSE "LICENSE") for more info.